akvo/akvo-reporting/Documentation/tutorials/linked_reports/linked_reports.md

 ### Linking the reports

 To link the reports we want to be able to select one of the districts in the parent and be shown the child report for that district.
 This is done by adding hyperlinks to the region names in the parent report.
-Unfortunately the links creted out of the box in the Eclipse BIRT designer won't work when deploying to ReportServer so we have to create the link in the designer and then deploy without being able to test first.
+Unfortunately the links created out of the box in the Eclipse BIRT designer won't work when deploying to ReportServer so we have to create the link in the designer and then deploy without being able to test first.

 Returning to the parent report we select the Region element of the crosstab and then open the Hyperlink tab in the properties below:

 ![Screenshot][230]

 Click the Edit... button.
-In the Hyperlin Options popup select URI Hypelink Type, and click the lecftmost button.
+In the Hyperlink Options popup select URI Hyperlink Type, and click the leftmost button.
 Select JavaScript Syntax:

 ![Screenshot][234]